 Anyone who plays online multiplayer games is familiar with players using anonymity to misbehave: abusive, whining, foul-mouthed trolls sucking the joy out of every game, free of repercussions.
 Some games issue bans, some games implement a mute button, but few games ever seem to solve the issue.

-Valve's Dota 2 team, though, is trying something a little different.
-In a detailed blog post, the team lays out the hows and whys of their new communication ban system, which makes players with established "patterns of behavior over time" unable to communicate via in-game text or chat.
+, the team lays out the hows and whys of their new communication ban system, which makes players with established "patterns of behavior over time" unable to communicate via in-game text or chat.

 The team focused on this problem after analyzing some data on why players quit the game.
 They found that most players who quit are not, in fact, simply sore losers.